BiancoRoyal/node-red-contrib-modbus/extras/argumentMaps/ArgumentMaps.md

-# Where to find the custom MODBUS Functioncodes
+# Where to find the custom MODBUS Function Codes

-You can find all MODBUS Customcodes inside the `extras/argumentMaps/defaults/codes.json` file
+You can find all MODBUS Custom Codes inside the `extras/argumentMaps/defaults/codes.json` file

 # How to define a new custom MODBUS code